dashpay/docs/introduction/glossary.rst

   value of an asset.

 Masternode
-  A :ref:`masternode <masternode>` is special type of full node that performs services for the network and is paid a portion of the block reward.
+  A :ref:`masternode <masternode-network>` is special type of full node that performs services for the network and is paid a portion of the block reward.
 Masternodes require proof of ownership of 1000 DASH.

   Masternodes serve as the second tier of the Dash network, and power InstantSend, PrivateSend, the Budget System.